 - Categorize the products: When you are a merchandiser carrying diversified products, you must branch them into respective categories.
 You have products from the fitness domain, beauty, apparel, and even home accessories.
 But imagine someone searching for ‘Paints.’
 Although they are looking for nail paints, the display page is flooded with home paints and nail paints.
 Avoid this.

 Segregate your products into proper categories to get results for the intended search.

 Place the categories on the UI bar.

 The better the navigation of products, the better the shopper experience is.

 - Curb zero results: Tired of searching for proper product names and falling into a pit of zero results!
 URGH!

-These actual customer reviews budge you to make actual efforts to Add synonyms, provide search term suggestions, add ‘did you mean’, and more.
+These customer reviews budge you to make efforts to Add synonyms, provide search term suggestions, add ‘did you mean, and more.

 Let the customers know the non-availability of the product they searched for, but also tell them about the closest product (most relatable) to their searched query!

-- Filter out results: According to Hick’s law, the time taken by a customer to make a decision is directly proportional to the number of available choices of products.
+Filter out results: According to Hick’s law, the time a customer takes to make a decision is directly proportional to the number of available choices of products.
 The more the option, the more time is taken, and the more the chances of indecisiveness and abandoning the cart.
 So, provide more filters.
 Brand, Size, Price, etc.

-When shoppers have the option to select and filter out options, they feel more clutter-free to order the product of their choice.
-To know more about applying filters on your site, read the blog here.
+When shoppers can select and filter out options, they feel more clutter-free to order the product.

 The shopper immediately selects the first option and leaves for the product display page.
 This is how easy autocomplete makes a shopper’s journey easier.